The chemicals PFOA and PFDA are positively associated with breast cancer in veterans

-The unusual incidence of male breast cancer at the base was first reported in 2009.
-Scientists looked at 444 men born before 1969 in the Marines and have been treated for certain cancers at the VA health care facilities.
-They found that 30 of them stationed at Camp Lejeune during the worst contamination case in U.S. history were later diagnosed with male breast cancer.
+The unusual incidence of male breast cancer among Camp Lejeune veterans was first reported in 2009.
+Researchers examined 444 men born before 1969 who served in the U.S. Marine Corps and who had been treated for various cancers at the VA healthcare facilities.

 Out of the participants, 71 had breast cancer, and 30 of these had been stationed at Camp Lejeune.
 The findings suggested a possible association between male breast cancer, being stationed at Camp Lejeune, and cumulative exposure to perchloroethylene, 1,2-dichloroethylene, and vinyl chloride.

 Moreover, the researchers found that cumulative exposure to trichloroethylene, perchloroethylene, 1,2-dichloroethylene, and vinyl chloride showed possible associations with earlier age at the onset of male breast cancer.

 Although male breast cancer is sporadic, with a low incidence of approximately 1 in 100,000 men, the scientists at the Agency for Toxic Substances and Disease Registry said the numbers suggested a possible association between male breast cancer and exposure to multiple contaminants found in the drinking water at Camp Lejeune.
 The study was published in the medical journal Environmental Health and identified these industrial solvents to play a role in the development of male breast cancer: